bil-bas/throckmorton/README.md

 * Fire with left mouse button (low energy cost)
 * AOE burst with right mouse button - shoots in all directions at once (high energy cost)
 * Hold tab: Map (also pauses in SP).
+* Escape: Restart on new map (for testing purposes only)